GIScience/climate-action-hiwalk/resources/components/naturalness/caption.md

-How much "nature" is there along my path?
-"Nature" meaning vegetation and/or water bodies.
+How green and/or blue are this path's surroundings?